-Seven domains have been identified as issues that India will grapple with as it transforms itself into a more evolved society.
+Six domains have been identified as issues that India will grapple with as it transforms itself into a more evolved society.
 During their time at ISPP, scholars will opt for 3 domains for further studies.
 Through a combination of lectures and assignments, these will serve to improve the scholars’ understanding of key policy issues in that domain.

 Amir Ullah Khan

 The Policy Writing and Communication Lab (PWCL) works closely with scholars to train them to write clearly and concisely on policy matters.
 It enables them to develop critical thinking skills such that they are able to express their thoughts and ideas in a lucid and well-reasoned manner.
 This is a hands-on training course which gives multiple opportunities to scholars to practice their writing.

 At ISPP we provide language support to our scholars through language workshops.
 These workshops are conducted throughout the year and serve as an academic bridge programme to help scholars improve their writing and communication skills.